ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 >
 > I zoomed out and saw that my own crude high-density corridor was being polished by Phuong’s housemates, who abandoned their work on the hypothetical high-rise we were going to build on Gramps’s lot in order to create green roofs, vertical farms, parkettes, a community center added to the main branch library at Buena Vista.
 I watched with my mouth open as they worked together, like musicians improvising a jam session, except they were improvising a whole neighborhood, and I could tab over to the spreadsheets where there were build plans, bills of materials, critical path and building-code variances we’d have to file for.
 >
 > Jacob shoulder-surfed me.
 “It’s cool, isn’t it?
 It’s just Blue Helmet stuff, though; kind of thing we used to do in-country, helping people think through what their neighborhoods could be.
 We’d do a couple training sessions, turn ’em loose for a week to come up with designs, get into revert-wars, and then we workshop ’em and do it again.
 A month later, you’ve got some incredible designs, and all that stuff gets trained back into the model so it hints the next group who try it.
-That’s why it’s going so fast—it’s hella
+That’s why it’s going so fast—it’s hella trained.”
-> Trained.”
 >
 > “Don’t say ‘hella,’” Arina said.
 “It makes you sound stupid.”
 >